Charles Leadbeater – Keynote Speaker

 Leadbeater has written extensively on innovation in education and advised governments across the world on new strategies for learning, from Canada to Australia.
 His most recent book on education – The Problem Solvers – argues that in an age of smart machines and artificial intelligence education systems need to help young people to learn to be more human, by being more empathetic and more creative.

 The TED talk based on his report Learning from the Extremes, looking at social innovation in education in the slums of the developing world, has been seen more than 1.5m times.
 His book, The Frugal Innovator, is an account of how lean, simple, clean and social self help innovations are providing new solutions in health, energy, water and housing in the developing world.

 An associate of the Centre for London he has written widely on London’s future including The London Recipe: How Systems and Empathy Make the City and Hollow Promise: How London Lets Down People on Median Incomes.
 In 2016, the Knight Foundation, commissioned him to write More Together to explore the resurgence of confidence in many US cities.

-He was an advisor to Prime Minister Tony Blair and his governments, including writing the 1998 White Paper Building the Knowledge Driven Economy.
-Between 1997 and 2007 he worked as an advisor at several government departments including the DCMS and the Department of Education.
+He was an advisor to Prime Minister Tony Blair and his governments, including writing his White Paper on Building the Knowledge Driven Economy.
+Between 1997-2007 he worked as an advisor at several government departments including the DCMS and the Department of Education.
 Throughout that period he worked closely with David Miliband, the former foreign secretary, as a strategic advisor.